Top 10 Best Performances from the Bob Dylan 30th Anniversary Concert

-On Oct 16, 1992 many diverse and popular artists gathered at MSG in New York City to celebrate the songs and music of Bob Dylan on the 30th anniversary of his first recordings in a four hour show.
-Dubbed "Bobfest" by Neil Young, it was broadcast around the world.
-Many notable performers and some of the greatest supporting musicians made great contributions.
-Available on CD and video.The list concept isn't just about the better song or favorite performers; it's a combo of the delivery, the song, the person, and I decided not to consider weighing in sentiment or song or importance of Dylan's own solo lead performances for the top ten, although some quite strong he wasn't at his best vocally and so many of the others were fantastic in salute and tribute.
+On October 16, 1992, many diverse and popular artists gathered at Madison Square Garden in New York City to celebrate the songs and music of Bob Dylan on the 30th anniversary of his first recordings.
+The four-hour show, dubbed "Bobfest" by Neil Young, was broadcast around the world.
+Many notable performers and some of the greatest supporting musicians contributed memorable performances.
+The concert is available on CD and video.The concept of this list isn't just about choosing the "better" song or a favorite performer.
+It's a combination of delivery, song choice, and the artist's presence.
+I decided not to weigh in sentimentally or focus on the importance of Dylan's own solo performances for the top ten.
+While some of his solo performances were quite strong, he wasn't at his best vocally, and many of the other artists gave fantastic performances in salute and tribute to him.

 I need to give G.E.
 Smith credit for a phenomenal job as musical director of the entire show, as well as for his guitar and mandolin work.
 He really arranged things well and kept things flowing.
 Booker T and the M.G.s were magnificent as the house band, supporting many diverse artists and styles!